Oilers rout the Panthers 8-1 in Game 4 to avoid being swept in the Stanley Cup Final

 The odds remain long for the Oilers, given that the 1942 Toronto Maple Leafs are the only team to erase a 3-0 deficit at this stage of the playoffs and only four teams total have ever done it.

+“Obviously that was a massive win, but we still know what the circumstances are,” said Dylan Holloway who had two goals after not scoring since the second round.
+“We’re still down 3-1.
+The biggest thing for us is kind of just to forget that and use it, bottle it kind of, keep notice that can do it but just move forward.”

 But the belief will certainly be tangible after breaking out offensively and building a lead rather than holding on to protect it, a quality they had in spades through the first three rounds to win the Western Conference.
-Florida cutting its deficit to one on Vladimir Tarasenko’s goal midway through the first period did not cause Edmonton to fold, with Dylan Holloway answering with the first of his two goals before intermission and fans cheering the home team leaving the ice.
+Florida cutting its deficit to one on Vladimir Tarasenko’s goal midway through the first period did not cause Edmonton to fold, with Skinner making the most important save of the night on Carter Verhaeghe on a 2-on-1 chance and Holloway answering before intermission.

+“He was great,” McDavid said of Skinner.
+“You talk about goaltending and needing timely saves.
+He made some really timely saves.
+That was as big a save as you’re going to get.”

 The offense just kept coming.
 McDavid, the reigning and three-time NHL MVP beat Bobrovsky early in the second and minutes later set up Darnell Nurse for the defenseman’s first goal of the playoffs.
 That sent the goalie known as “Bob” to the bench amid derisive chants of “Sergei!
 Sergei!” as Anthony Stolarz came in for his postseason debut.